HSF/hsf.github.io/_drafts/nodate-Newsletter-KB.md

 ---
-title: HSF News and the HSF Knowledge Base
+title: HSF Newsletter
 author: Benedikt Hegner
 layout: post
 ---

-Dear all,
+## Today's topic: Knowledge Base

 after some time of apparent silence from our side we would like to update you a little bit on the activities in the HSF during this period.